Article – Time for an open management solution for open line systems_AdobeStock_1408277265_w1200

 Standardized data models and open APIs for integrated management

-According to Kent, open management solutions could be addressed at three different levels.
+According to Kent, open management solutions should be addressed at three different levels.
 The first aspect comes down to how data about the individual network elements are stored and validated.
-YANG (short for Yet Another Next Generation) is a data modeling language defining how data can be sent over standard network management protocols.
+YANG (Yet Another Next Generation) is a data modeling language defining how data is structured, allowing it to be sent over standard network management protocols with NETCONF or REST API.
 Kent explains:

 “Most leading infrastructure providers are already supporting YANG, which was developed as a joint industry initiative.
 Because the software embedded on all network devices is both structured and validated according to the same standard, this means that it is not only easily accessible over open interfaces but also that it can be trusted.”